Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/CURRENT_DRAFT/FULL_PAPER_PURE.md

 **SzCORE Event (Any-Overlap + tolerances)** extends binary scoring with clinical tolerances: 30-second pre-ictal and 60-second post-ictal windows around each reference event, plus merging of predictions separated by less than 90 seconds [4].
 These modifications, designed for clinical deployment scenarios where early warnings and reduced alarm fatigue are prioritized, substantially reduce reported false alarm rates [4].

-We additionally implemented a native Python any-overlap scorer for validation and confirmed perfect parity with NEDC OVERLAP (identical metrics to four decimal places).
-To avoid redundancy, we report only the three primary scorers.

 All scoring implementations process the same binary prediction masks, ensuring that performance differences stem solely from scoring philosophy rather than model behavior.

 ![Figure 3: Impact of scoring methodology on reported performance.
 The same SeizureTransformer predictions flow through different scoring pipelines, yielding a 15.9x difference in false alarm rates between NEDC TAES and SzCORE Event.
 This visualization demonstrates how evaluation standards, not model improvements, can account for order-of-magnitude performance variations.](../figures/output/arxiv/fig3_scoring_impact.png){#fig:scoring-impact width=100%}